blaizard/bzd/python/bzd/template/README.md

 - Substitutions:

   - Direct and nested, ex: `{{ my.nested.var }}`.
-  - Resolution from mapping, sequences or callable.
+  - Resolution from mapping or sequences.
   - Support piping to a callable, ex: `{{ var | lower | capitalize }}`.
   - Support argument injection, ex: `{{ callable(my.var, 12, "hello", false) }}`
   - Support arrays and nested arrays, ex: `{{ a[b.c[d]].u }}`
+  - Support a combination of all of this.

 Piped data can be of arbitrary type but the final substitued value must be either a number or a string.